GeoJSON

 The fundamental geometric construct within the

-of a geometry object consists of:- one position in the case of
+coordinates of a geometry object consists of:- one position in the case of

 - an array of positions in the case of